Proceeds of Crime Act 2002: Report of the Appointed Person for Scotland for 2018/19

 The Proceeds of Crime Act 2002 (PoCA)

 This legislation was enacted to empower police and other law enforcement agencies to investigate, search and seize the apparent assets obtained by persons and organisations by criminal activity.
-Assets include cash and realisable property.
+Assets include cash, realisable property and "listed assets" (e.g. precious metals).
 Recovery procedures include, inter alia, confiscation upon a criminal conviction, forfeiture, freezing of accounts and real property, taxation and civil recovery from persons not convicted in the courts.
 The Act includes anti-money laundering legislation.

 PoCA 2002 (External Requests and Orders) Order 2005